Council of Deans of Health Fellowship for City Midwifery Lecturer

 “My career ambitions are to start a PhD and gain a more senior role in my institution so that the representation of the BAME community is not lacking at senior levels in the HEA arena.
 My commitment to anti-racism is to offer support and advice where issues do arise and signpost to where relevant help can be sought but also offer training where needed to ensure that no individual feels unjustly treated based purely on being different from others.
 I am most looking forward to being equipped to this and developing a strong network with leaders who can mentor me to help make a change.”

-Professor Debra Salmon, Dean of the School of Health and Psychological Sciences at City, University of London said:
+Professor Debra Salmon, Dean of the School of Health & Psychological Sciences at City, University of London said:

 “We are incredibly proud of Miranda for gaining a place on the Council of Deans of Health Fellowship Scheme.
 This success, following such a competitive selection process, is evidence of her outstanding commitment to leadership development and influencing change.
 We are excited for Miranda to take full advantage of this fantastic opportunity, and to realise her aspirations during the Fellowship and beyond.”